The normal, multi-armed spiral galaxy IC 342, as imaged by ESA’s Euclid, with a Fibonacci spiral overlaid atop it. As you…

 SCIENCE

-What was it like when protons and neutrons formed? | by Ethan Siegel | Starts With A Bang! | Dec, 2023
+What was it like when the very first stars died? | by Ethan Siegel | Starts With A Bang! | Dec, 2023